 As seen in Talk to me baby.
 Staff takes the Lip Sync Challenge to support AutismUp (BELOW), in year’s past the Xerox InfoCenter tent at the Jazz Festival was a big deal.
-You could get cool high resolution posters, such as yourself a boxer.
-You could get a Sweet Shot 3D motion panorama, “A Star is Born,” of yourself on stage cheered on by an adoring crowd.
+You could get cool high resolution posters, such as yourself as a boxer.
+You could get a Sweet Shot 3D motion panorama, “A Star is Born,” on stage cheered on by an adoring crowd.
 In one demo, you could experience virtual reality.
-At the adjacent Democrat and Chronicle kiosk, you could get a picture of yourself performing in front of the whole festival.
+At the adjacent Democrat and Chronicle kiosk, you could get a picture performing in front of the whole festival.
 And you could take the Lip Synch Challenge.

 Last year, the Lip Synch Challenge disappeared.
 This year the tent is not even called the Xerox InfoCenter tent.
 It’s only the merchandise tent.